sinamane/excel-fashion-sales-analysis/README.md

 ---

 This project involved analyzing sales data for a fictional clothing company to uncover business insights and improve decision-making.
-Using Excel and Power BI, I performed data cleaning, transformation, exploratory data analysis (EDA), and dashboard design.
+Using **Excel and Power Query**, I performed data cleaning, transformation, exploratory data analysis (EDA), and dashboard design.
 The goal was to extract meaningful insights about product performance, pricing, brand behavior, and customer trends across different regions.

 ### OBJECTIVE